wavemaker/docs/learn/react-native/debugging-in-react-native.md

 <summary>Key Features & Limitations</summary>

 **Key Features**
-- Works with web preview, which we can launch very quickly and easily while developing app in the Wavemaker studio.
+- Works with web preview, which we can launch very quickly and easily while developing app in the WaveMaker studio.
 - Inspecting elements and their styles.
 Can be used to edit CSS to quickly debug style issues.
 - Viewing logs and executing JS directly in console.
 - Monitoring network activity.